rancher/rancher-docs/docs/integrations-in-rancher/rancher-extensions.md

 ## Uninstalling Extensions

-There are two ways in which you can uninstall or disable your extensions:
+There are two ways to uninstall or disable an extension:

 1. Under the **Installed** tab, click the **Uninstall** button on the extension you wish to remove.